 Broadly, nootropics fall into three pharmacological categories as delineated by the Swiss researchers Wolfgang Froestl, Andrea Pfeifer and Andreas Muhs.

-First, there are drugs which directly interact with receptors, which includes the classic nootropic piracetam (the inventor of which, Corneliu Giurgea, also coined the term nootropic) and the stimulants mentioned above.
+This category is made up of drugs which directly interact with receptors, including the classic nootropic piracetam (the inventor of which, Corneliu Giurgea, also coined the term nootropic) and the stimulants mentioned above.

 The second category is comprised of drugs which interact with enzymes such as acetylcholinesterase, the most well-known of which is probably L-Huperzine, a moss-extract long-known for its nootropic properties.